-The subgroup analyses were conducted by estimating a similar impact model for each subgroup of interest and the rest of the sample (i.e., separate impact models were run for first generation college-goers and non-first generation college-goers).
+The subgroup analyses were conducted by estimating a similar impact model for each subgroup of interest and the rest of the sample (i.e., separate impact models were run for first-generation college-goers and non-first-generation collegegoers).
 Following Bloom and Michalopoulos (2010), we also report whether the impact for a given subgroup is statistically significantly different than the impact for the rest of the sample.

-Addressing Missing Values for Outcomes and Covariates
+Addressing Missing Values for Outcomes and Covariates.
 Relying on administrative data reduced the instances of missing outcome and covariate values.
 We did not impute missing outcome values.
-To address missing covariate values, we used Stata's multiple imputation module mi (Stata Corp, 2019).
+To address missing covariate values, we used Stata's multiple imputation module mi (StataCorp, 2019).
 Specifically, we utilized multiple stochastic imputation by chained equations that included the treatment indicator and outcome values.
 This approach is consistent with the widely accepted best practices in the field and the most recent WWC standards.
 Using Rubin's rules, our statistical inferences accounted for the uncertainty introduced by the imputation procedure (Rubin, 1987).

-Propensity Score Weighting for GPA

-As described under the methodology section, the GPA analyses faced challenges with missing data because we only had data for students in the UNC system and because the early college had a positive impact on enrollment in postsecondary education.
+Propensity Score Weighting for GPA.
+As described in the "Method" section, the GPA analyses faced challenges with missing data because we only had data for students in the UNC system and because the early college had a positive impact on enrollment in postsecondary education.
 We used a propensity score weighting approach to balance the observable characteristics of the treatment and control students who had valid GPA to the extent possible.
-Since there were many more treatment students who had a GPA than control students, the weighting process is similar to matching control students who have valid GPA with similar treatment students who have valid GPA.
+As there were many more treatment students who had a GPA than control students, the weighting process is similar to matching control students who have valid GPA.
 Therefore, this analysis is expected to yield the effect of early colleges on GPA for students who would have enrolled in the UNC system even in the absence of the program.
-We used weighting as it does not require making additional decisions that most matching procedures do (e.g., choosing a radius, whether to match with replacement or not, whether one-to-one or one-to-many matching is conducted) (Stuart, 2010).6
+We used weighting as it does not require making additional decisions that most matching procedures do (e.g., choosing a radius, whether to match with replacement or not, whether one-to-one or one-to-many matching is conducted; Stuart, 2010).